 Congrats!
 You have a website, you may have had it for some time and yet you’re still not sure if it’s working as well as it could.
-You might even know that that there’s thousands of visits but very little leads.
+You might even know that there are thousands of visits but very few leads.
 Or maybe you used to get leads but have slowly decreased over time.

 3. Google Analytics (Free)

 I would hope that most have heard of and used GA but whether or not you understand the huge amount of info, how to analyse it and the quality of its data.